-Further discussion of the core resource actions and attributes of P14 is included in Chapter 10.
+The action plan is the result of the above resource actions and portfolio attributes, which are discussed in the following sections.
+Further discussion of the core resource actions and attributes of the Preferred Portfolio is included in Chapter 10.
 A chronological listing of the plan's actions follows in Table 1.2.

-Table 1.2 Action Plan (2019-2026)
+Table 1.2 Action Plan (2020-2026)

-Year Action 2019-2022 Plan and coordinate with PacifiCorp and regulators for early exits from Jim Bridger units.
+Year Action 2020-2022 Plan and coordinate with PacifiCorp and regulators for early exits from Jim Bridger units.
 Target dates for early exits are one unit during 2022 and a second unit during 2026.
-2019 Jackpot Solar Power Purchase Agreement (PPA) regulatory approval-on-line 2022 and 2023 (Franklin Solar).
-2019 Exit Valmy Unit 1 by December 31, 2019.
-2019-2021 Conduct ongoing B2H permitting activities.
+Timing of exit from second unit coincides with the need for a resource addition.
+2020-2022 Incorporate solar hosting capacity into the customer-owned generation forecasts for the 2021 IRP.
+2020-2021 Conduct ongoing B2H permitting activities.
 Negotiate and execute B2H partner construction agreement(s).
-2019-2026 Conduct preliminary construction activities, acquire long-lead materials, and construct the B2H project.
-2019-2020 Monitor VER variability and system reliability needs, and study projected effects of additions of 220 MW of PV solar (Jackpot Solar and Franklin Solar).
-Prepare to issue a request for proposal (RFP) contingent on timing of Jim Bridger unit early exits and reliability needs.
-Resource on-line dates 2023-2028.
-100-900 MW flexible capacity and energy (ability to shift from P14 to P16).
+2020-2026 Conduct preliminary construction activities, acquire long-lead materials, and construct the B2H project.
+2020 Monitor VER variability and system reliability needs, and study projected effects of additions of 120 MW of PV solar (Jackpot Solar) and early exit of Bridger units.
 2020 Exit Boardman December 31, 2020.
 2020 Bridger Unit 1 and Unit 2 Regional Haze Reassessment finalized.
-2021-2022 Continue to evaluate and coordinate with PacifiCorp and regulators for timing of exit/closure of remaining Jim Bridger units.
-2022 Exit Jim Bridger unit by December 31, 2022.
-2022 Jackpot Solar 120 MW on-line.
-2023 Franklin Solar 100 MW on-line.
-2023-2026 Procure or construct resources resulting from RFP (if needed).
-2025 Exit Valmy unit 2 by December 31, 2025.
-2026 Exit Jim Bridger unit by December 31, 2026.
-2026 Demand response resource added (5 MW).
+2020 Conduct a VER Integration Study.
+2020-2021 Conduct focused economic and system reliability analysis on timing of exit from Valmy Unit 2.
+2021-2022 Continue to evaluate and coordinate with PacifiCorp for timing of exit/closure of remaining Jim Bridger units.
+2022 Subject to coordination with PacifiCorp, exit Jim Bridger unit (as yet undesignated) by December 31, 2022.
+2022 Jackpot Solar 120 MW on-line December 2022.
+2022 Exit Valmy Unit 2 by December 31, 2022.
+2026 Subject to coordination with PacifiCorp, exit Jim Bridger unit (as yet undesignated) by December 31, 2026.
+Timing of the exit from the second Jim Bridger unit is tied to the need for a resource addition (B2H).